-Winter Olympics' "Thank You, Mom" Commercial Is Definitely Going To Make You Cry In 2018
+The Winter Olympics' "Thank You, Mom" Commercial Is Here & I'm Already Crying

 February 2018 is right around the corner, which means it's almost time for the Winter Olympics in Pyeongchang, South Korea.
 And with a new round of Olympic Games comes a new round of just falling apart with emotions about the world and human ability.
 With fewer than 100 days until the games being, the new Winter Olympics "Thank You, Mom" commercial from P&G is finally out.
 And, yeah, you're probably gonna cry.

 This time around, the theme is #LoveOverBias, and it shows "how a mother’s love can overcome that bias," Olympic bobsledder Elana Meyers Taylor tells me.
 "All of us experience bias in some form or fashion.
 For me, it’s a lot of gender bias, but there’s also been bias against the color of my skin, against what I do, being an elite female athlete," she says.

 But Taylor was able to overcome that bias — and become one of the first women, along with Kaillie Humphries from Canada, to pilot a mixed gender four-person bobsled — because her mother told her at a young age "that it didn’t matter what people say, I could do whatever I wanted to."

 "I made it to the national level in used skates, borrowed costumes," Kwan says.

 Olympic skier Gus Kentworthy, who is noted as the first openly gay action sports athlete (and who you might remember for rescuing puppies in Sochi in 2014), also had his mother's support to persevere.
 To him, the #LoveOverBias concept is all about "seeing the world through a mother’s pair of eyes, the way that my mom sees me in such an unconditional and such a loving way."